 "People use the same tools and commit to following the same processes," said Brian Kardon, CMO of InVision.
 "This can create an equal playing field for all employees and becomes an integral part of the culture that binds people together—despite the distance."

-Checking in a few times a day might sound like overkill, but it is vital because silence can be hard to interpret.
-Out of sight, out of mind is not a recipe for productivity.
-You might think you are empowering your employees by leaving them alone, and they may believe that you do not care.
-Check-ins are especially important for your direct reports.
-Always ask if they have everything they need or would like additional support.
+Checking in a few times a day might seem like overkill, but it's essential because silence can be confusing.
+'Out of sight, out of mind' isn't a recipe for productivity.
+You might think you're empowering your employees by giving them space, and they may interpret that as you not caring.
+Regular check-ins are especially important for your direct reports.
+Always ask if they have everything they need or if they'd like additional support.

-4. Assume positive intent
+4. Assume Positive Intent

-5. Give positive feedback
+5. Give Positive Feedback

-Recognition is one of the most potent drivers of workplace engagement, Gallup found, calling positive feedback a "low cost, high impact" practice.
+Recognition is one of the most potent drivers of workplace engagement, Gallup found, calling positive feedback a "low-cost, high-impact" practice.

 - 90 percent of workers say they work harder when they receive positive recognition.